ga-wdi-lessons/build-tools/readme.md

 <details>
 <summary>
-When have you seen minified code before?</summary>
+Q. When have you seen minified code before?</summary>
 <br>

 ```